siegel-lab-ucd/D-tagatose-production/README.md

 ## Execution Environment

 This script is typically submitted in a high-performance computing (HPC) environment using a job scheduler like SLURM.
 The use of `$SLURM_ARRAY_TASK_ID` suggests that the script might be part of a job array, allowing multiple instances of the script to run simultaneously with different parameters or input files.

+## Path Configuration

+Before running the docking simulations, you need to configure the correct paths in the following files:

+1. **SampleData/submit.sh**:
+   - Update `/path/to/rosetta_scripts` with your Rosetta executable path
+   - Update `/path/to/rosetta_database` with your Rosetta database path

+2. **Output Directory**:
+   - The default output directory is set to `results/` in the submit script
+   - Ensure this directory exists or change it to your preferred output location

+You can find your Rosetta installation paths by:
+- Checking your Rosetta installation documentation
+- Using the command `which rosetta_scripts` if you have it in your PATH
+- Consulting your system administrator if using a shared HPC environment

 ## Conclusion